kenlowrie/smd/docs/section/debug-doc.md

 //[docthis.open(h="Add this to debug-doc.md")]
 //[docthis.close]

 Okay, so that wraps the chapter on debugging.
 And it also marks the end of the primary documentation for [smd.b].
-In the chapters that follow, we will take a closer look at several examples that illustrate how to accomplish some real-world applications for [smd.b].
+In the remaining chapters, we will look at several examples that illustrate how to accomplish some real-world applications for [smd.b].